Madhalam

-The maddalam or madhalam (Malayalam: മദ്ദളം) is a drum made out of the wood of the jackfruit tree.
-It has two sides for playing, made out of leather, and has different kind of sounds on each side.
-The maddalam is a heavy instrument which is hung around the waist of the person playing, and the player stands all the while to perform.
-The maddalam is a vital instrument in traditional Kerala percussion ensembles like Panchavadyam, Keli and Kathakali orchestra.
+The maddalam, madalam or madhalam (Malayalam: മദ്ദളം) is a drum made out of the wood of the jackfruit tree.
+It has two sides for playing, made out of leather, and has different kinds of sounds on each side.
+The maddalam is a heavy instrument that is hung around the waist of the person playing, and the player stands the whole time to perform.
+The maddalam is a vital instrument in traditional Kerala and jaffna percussion ensembles like Panchavadyam, Keli and Kathakali orchestra.

 Except for the central projection, the Maddalam resembles a Mridangam in shape.

 Etymology

 The name Madhalam is derived from the word Mardhalam which means 'one which receives pressure'.
 In Sanskrit the instrument is called as Mardhalam.

+Construction

+The body of the drum is carved from a single block of wood, usually of the jackfruit tree, which is dried for about a month before being hollowed out.
+The two heads are of animal hide, and a finished instrument weighs around 20 kilograms.
+Woods such as karingali and chempakam are also used, and the hide is bound to the body with a paste of boiled rice and charcoal.

+Much of the manufacture is concentrated in Peruvemba, a village about 15 kilometres from Palakkad town, where families of the Kollan community have been making the maddalam and other percussion instruments for over two centuries.
+The Maddalam of Palakkad is registered as a geographical indication of India in the handicraft category, with the registration made in the 2008–09 period and a logo registration following in 2015–16.

+Types

+The instrument has two forms.
+The larger suddha maddalam is tied at the waist, and the smaller toppi maddalam was slung from the neck of the player.
+The toppi maddalam was once part of the Kathakali ensemble but fell out of use there, and the suddha maddalam is the form now played.